 Furthermore, it would be a good idea to read our ‘Freelancers Identity Theft Protection Guide‘ as it has a lot of specially tailored advice that applies specifically to writers!

 In case you have yet to join the best writing sites, here’s our take on some of the most popular ones around.

 There are many places you can find writing work, but here’s a list of the top-10 from top to bottom.
-If I left any out that are on the larger-side, feel free to mention in a comment below!
+If I left any out on the larger side, please mention them in a comment below!

 What do I think of Upwork?

-Unfortunately, you really do have to rely on a freelance marketplace in order to have access to the best and most consistent clients.
+Unfortunately, you really have to rely on a freelance marketplace to access the best and most consistent clients.

 That’s because Upwork, at any given time, has 10,000 or more content-based jobs posted.

 Example Jobs …

 You are guaranteed to find work here, and as you build up your feedback and your ‘Success Score,’ you will gradually increase the minimum you charge clients.

 But since it is such an interactive marketplace, and as clients often get hands-on with freelancers, you can start to learn other skills and build your experience in different ways.
 This can lead to learning what it takes to run a project on your own.
 It could also open the doors to many high-paying clients once your reputation is well-established.